-The two main surface water drainage channels on Kirtland AFB are Tijeras Arroyo and the smaller Arroyo del Coyote, which joins Tijeras Arroyo approximately 1 mile west of the Tijeras Arroyo Golf Course (see Figure 3-5).
+The two main surface water drainage channels on Kirtland AFB are Tijeras Arroyo and the smaller Arroyo del Coyote, which joins Tijeras Arroyo approximately 1 mile west of the Tijeras Arroyo Golf Course (see Figure 3-7).
 Tijeras Arroyo and Arroyo del Coyote are tributaries to the Rio Grande, and no jurisdictional determinations (JDs) have been made on these water features.
-If JDs were made, these arroyos would be regulated under Section 404 of the CWA (see Sections 3.7.1 and 3.7.2.5 for more information on jurisdictional wetlands).
+If JDs were made, these arroyos could be regulated under Section 404 of the CWA (see Sections 3.7.1 and 3.7.2.5 for more information on jurisdictional wetlands).
 Both arrovos flow intermittently during heavy thunderstorms and spring snowmelt, but most of the water percolates into alluvial deposits or is lost to the atmosphere via evapotranspiration (KAFB 2002).
 Tijeras Arroyo, which is dry for most of the year, is the primary surface channel that drains surface water from Kirtland AFB to the Rio Grande.
 Precipitation reaches Tijeras Arroyo through a series of storm drains, flood canals, and small, mostly unnamed arroyos.
 Nearly 95 percent of the precipitation that flows through Tijeras Arroyo evaporates before it reaches the Rio Grande, and the remaining 5 percent is equally divided between groundwater recharge and runoff (KAFB 2002).
-The closest main drainage channel that sheet runoff from the proposed SFC could drain to is the Tijeras Arroyo, which is approximately 1.5 miles south of the proposed SFC.
+The closest main drainage channel that sheet runoff from the proposed hot cargo pad could drain to is the Tijeras Arroyo, which is approximately 0.75 miles south of the proposed hot cargo pad.
+A clearly defined tributary to the Tijeras Arroyo is approximately 0.35 miles south of the proposed hot cargo pad.
 There are no natural lakes or rivers on Kirtland AFB.
 Six man-made ponds are located on Tijeras Golf Course.
-At least 12 naturally occurring springs have been found on the installation (KAFB 2007a).
+At least 12 naturally occurring springs have been found on the installation (KAFB 2007).

 Storm water runoff on Kirtland AFB predominantly flows through the drainage patterns created by natural terrain and paved surfaces.
 In some areas, runoff is directed through ditches and piping, with direct discharges into a receiving stream or surface water body.
-Kirtland AFB has a Storm Water Municipal Separate Storm Sewer System (MS4), which collects and conveys storm water from storm drains, pipes, and ditches, and discharges storm water into Tijeras Arroyo and into the City of Albuquerque's MS4.
+Kirtland AFB has a Storm Water Municipal Separate Storm Sewer System (MS4), which collects and conveys storm water from storm drains, pipes, and ditches, and discharges storm water into Tijeras Arroyo and the City of Albuquerque's MS4.
 Storm water in the developed area of Kirtland AFB drains into small culverts.
 There are also four storm water detention ponds within the cantonment area.
 Storm water in the industrial/laboratory areas of Kirtland AFB discharges via surface runoff or three large culverts that drain toward Tijeras Arroyo.
 Kirtland AFB has an NPDES General Storm Water Permit for industrial activities and an active program for construction projects that require an NPDES permit.
 Kirtland AFB must also comply with MS4 permit requirements and has developed a Storm Water Management Plan as required by the MS4 permit (KAFB 2002).

 Floodplains.
-A 100-year floodplain encompasses Tijeras Arroyo and Arroyo del Coyote (see Figure 3-5).
+A 100-year floodplain encompasses Tijeras Arroyo and Arroyo del Coyote (see Figure 3-7).
 These are the only two arroyos with a floodplain on the installation.
 Vegetation can encroach on the Tijeras Arroyo channel and obstruct the flow of water, which can cause flooding, especially during high-intensity thunderstorms between May and October.
-Tijeras Arroyo and Arroyo del Coyote floods occur infrequently and are characterized by high peak flows, small volumes, and short durations (KAFB 2007a).
+Tijeras Arroyo and Arroyo del Coyote floods occur infrequently and are characterized by high peak flows, small volumes, and short durations (KAFB 2007).